How much does it really cost to go to university in the UK?

 Tuition fees are the headline costs of going to university.
 Universities can charge up to a maximum of £9,250 per year for your course.

-So for a three-year course, you’ll need to apply for a student loan that covers the £27,750 tuition fees for your course.
+So, for a three-year course, you’ll need to apply for a student loan that covers up to £27,750 in tuition fees for your course.

 Depending on where you live, you can apply for a student loan from Student Finance England, Student Finance Wales, Student Awards Agency Scotland (SAAS), or Student Finance NI.

-For international students looking to study in the UK, fees are slightly higher, they can be anywhere from £11,400 to £32,081.
+For international students looking to study an undergraduate course in the UK, fees are higher and can be anywhere from £10,000 and £26,000, according to The Times Higher Education.

 How are tuition fees repaid?

-So while your student loan will be a sizable amount, it’s important to know how you will repay it.
+So, while your student loan will be a sizable amount, knowing how you will repay it is important.

-A student loan is quite different from any other loan you might take out in your life.
+A student loan differs from any other loan you might take out.
 It works much more like a tax than a loan you need to repay by a fixed date.

 What are the living and accommodation costs?

-The majority of your immediate costs as a student will be maintenance costs.
+Most of your immediate costs as a student will be maintenance costs, including rent, food, transport and learning resources.

-By far the biggest cost that students have to pay is rent, with the average rent for purpose-built student accommodation coming to around £166 a week.
-Private accommodation can be found at slightly more affordable rates, at a weekly cost of around £155.
+By far, the biggest cost students have to pay is rent, with the average rent for student accommodation coming to around £550 per month, according to Save the Student's most recent survey.

 Is university worth it?